 Sure, some people may only be interested in the pursuit of personal pleasure by acquiring as much stuff as possible, but I believe they represent a small minority.
 Instead, most of us desire to make a selfless contribution of some kind to a world that’s swelling with needs.

-Two years ago, my wife, Kim, and I created a nonprofit called The Hope Effect that is changing orphan care by providing solutions that mimic the family.
+Several years ago, my wife, Kim, and I created a nonprofit called The Hope Effect that is changing orphan care by providing solutions that mimic the family.
 We would never have pursued this interest of ours if minimalism hadn’t freed up the time and money to do it.
 I’d still be spending my Saturdays cleaning and organizing.
 But today our lives are permanently different, and so are the lives of a growing number of parentless children around the world.

 Orphan care is not everybody’s passion.
 But whatever others feel they were put on the planet to do, some of their possessions are either directly or indirectly helping them accomplish it, while others are holding them back.
 It makes the best sense to keep what aligns with their goal in life and get rid of the rest.